Robert Smalls: A Civil War Hero’s Fight for Racial Equality

 Ultimately, Robert Smalls was unable to preserve African American civil rights in South Carolina.
 Does that mean his career was a failure?

-During the convention, Smalls spoke to defend the right of African Americans to be treated the same as other citizens with arguments one observer characterized as “masterpieces of impregnable logic… His arguments were simply unanswerable.”
+During the constitutional convention, Robert Smalls spoke to defend the right of African Americans to be treated the same as other citizens using arguments one observer characterized as “masterpieces of impregnable logic… His arguments were simply unanswerable.”

 One example of Smalls’ biting logic is shown in his response to a starkly racist provision of the constitution that made it illegal for a white person to marry anyone having “one-eighth or more of Negro blood.”